WilfredoHernandez/U-book/README.md

 ![Screenshot](previews/preview4.png)

 # Notes:
-> Some features needs to be completed.
+* Some features needs to be completed.
-> You <b>MUST</b> modify the conexion.php to connect to your database server in order to used the login/sign up functions.
+* You <b>MUST</b> modify the conexion.php to connect to your database server in order to used the login/sign up functions.
+* Some pages are not completely adaptatives (css needs some changes)